tiberiuc/redux-react-firebase/API.md

 ### `isLoaded(objects...)`
-Check if all the objects passed to function are loaded ( not `undefined` ) 'null' mean we have feedback from firebase but there is no data 'undefined' mean still waiting from Firebase
+Check if all the objects passed to function are loaded ( not `undefined` ) `null` mean we have feedback from firebase but there is no data `undefined` mean still waiting from Firebase

 ### `isEmpty(object)`
 Check if an object is empty (`null` if value was requested or empty object `{}` if array was requested)